Professional Employer Organization (PEO) License

 Professional employer services mean the service of entering coemployment relationships in which, except in isolated instances, all or a majority of the employees providing services to a client or to a division or work unit of client are covered employees.

-40 OS 600.4(E ) Group registration – any two or more PEOs held under common control of any other person or persons acting in concert may be registered as a PEO Group.
+Group registration 40 O.S. § 600.4(E). – any two or more PEOs held under common control of any other person or persons acting in concert may be registered as a PEO Group.
 A PEO Group may satisfy any reporting and financial requirements of this registration law on a consolidated basis.

 Registration Fees: